seize-the-dave/sustainable-pace/workshops.md

 ## Available Workshops
 <div class="row">

 We offer workshops on the following topics:

-- User Story Writing
 - Intro to Scrum
+- Intro to Kanban
+- Working with User Stories, including Story Mapping and Splitting Techniques
+- Backlog Prioritisation Techniques, including Cost of Delay and Kano Analysis
 - Running Retrospectives
-- Writing User Stories
-- Splitting User Stories
-- Story Mapping
-- Backlog Prioritisation using Cost of Delay and Kano Analysis
-- Intro to Kanban
-- Kanban Service Design
+- Kanban System Design
 - Value Stream Mapping
 </div>

 ## Real, Professional Experience

 <div class="row">
 We have run workshops at the following conferences: